javo0101/introGIS/lessons.md

 - [Manual of Collective Mapping](https://www.academia.edu/28625755/Manual_of_Collective_Mapping_Critical_cartographic_resources_for_territorial_processes_of_collaborative_creation_2016_).
 Critical cartographic resources for territorial processes of collaborative creation.
 - [Counter Mapping: Zuni Maps](https://emergencemagazine.org/feature/counter-mapping/).

+## Challenge

+Have a look at [this map](https://www.nytimes.com/interactive/2020/us/covid-19-vaccine-doses.html?action=click&module=Spotlight&pgtype=Homepage) of vaccination by county and state.
+Imagine the map in red instead of green.
+Do you think that might shift some people's feelings towards the vaccine, even if on a subconscious level?
+Also, have a look at the two different maps--one aggregated by county and the other by state.
+How does the level of aggregation change what the map tells us?

 # Making an Interactive Map: Introduction

 <!-- An introductory short paragraph would be nice here, which would also provide context for why we should have a research question and what it means for the "mapping" process (which also lends itself to a good transition from the previous lesson into this one) -->